JereKuusela/valheim-world_edit_commands/publish/README.md

 The `terrain [...args]` command can create different shapes on top of the usual flattening and resetting.
 The `undo`/`redo` system is supported by saving snapshots of the terrain.

+Note: If you have trouble understanding the affected area, try the `guide` parameter.

 Note: The granularity of the terrain system is 0.5 meters.

 Note: Terrain is only affected in loaded areas.
 You can use Render Limits mod to increase this area.